microsoftgraph/msgraph-sample-reactspa/tutorial/04-add-aad-auth.md

 However, this token is short-lived.
 The token expires an hour after it is issued.
 This is where the refresh token becomes useful.
 The refresh token allows the app to request a new access token without requiring the user to sign in again.

 Because the app is using the MSAL library, you do not have to implement any token storage or refresh logic.
-The `UserAgentApplication` caches the token in the browser session.
+The `PublicClientApplication` caches the token in the browser session.
 The `acquireTokenSilent` method first checks the cached token, and if it is not expired, it returns it.
 If it is expired, it uses the cached refresh token to obtain a new one.
 You'll use this method more in the following module.